Sales tax is imposed by the state on the gross receipts of all persons who

 sell, lease, or rent tangible personal property at retail or provide taxable

 services.
 The use tax complements the sales tax and is imposed at the same rate

 on the storage, use, or consumption in Minnesota of taxable, tangible personal

 property purchased from any retailer, unless the Minnesota sales tax was already paid on

 these items.
 Since July 1, 2009, the rate has been 6.875 percent.

-Major exemptions include: food consumption off premises, clothing, prescribed and nonprescribed
+Major exemptions include: unprepared food, clothing, prescribed and nonprescribed

 taxed under the motor fuels excise tax, publications issued at intervals of

 three months or less (except over-the-counter magazines), motor vehicles subject